GuardianLabs/signgen/readme.md

 Usage: eip712_codegen [options]

-You need to create definition.ts file that exports your needed types with the following structure:
+You need to create definition.js file that exports your needed types with the following structure:

 ```
-{
+module.exports = {
     domain: {
         name: 'Sample',
         version: '1',